What’s a credit limit?

 If you use your credit card the right way, your credit limit, even if it’s low, can still benefit your credit score.
 Consider your utilization ratio — the amount of credit you use divided by your card’s credit limit.

-A high utilization rate suggests you may have a hard time paying off your credit card balance.
-A high ratio may lower your credit score and make you a possible risk to future lenders.
+A high utilization rate suggests you may have a harder time paying off your credit card balance.
+This may lower your credit score and make you a possible risk to future lenders.
 You should aim to have a credit utilization ratio of 30% or less.

 Is a higher or lower credit limit better?